hit9/img2txt/Readme.rst

 the arguments::

-    --size             max length of output
+    --size             max length of the result
-    --level            size/levle will get the lineheight
+    --level            height/levle will get the line-height(here, height means the height of result)

 WhyHTML
 -------